 Tesla received her BSW in 2021 from SIU-C. Tesla is currently working towards receiving her MSW with a focus on mental health from SIU-C. Tesla's role at the center involves providing therapeutic child care services to children and their families who are affected by adverse experiences.
 Tesla is passionate about working with this population and feels empowered from witnessing their resilience and positive outlook despite unwarranted circumstances.
 Tesla also plans to stay with the STTC after receiving her Master's degree and wishes to pursue a clinical position within the Center.

-Tiera is currently pursuing her Master’s degree in Clinical Mental Health Counseling at SIUC.
-Tiera graduated in 2021 with a B.S. in Communication Sciences and Disorders from the University of Wisconsin-Whitewater.
+Tiera received her M.S. in Counseling and Rehabilitation Education with an emphasis in Clinical Mental Health Counseling at SIUC.
+In 2021, Tiera graduated with her B.S. in Communication Sciences and Disorders from the University of Wisconsin-Whitewater.
 She is passionate about working with at-risk youth.
-She will use her voice, resources, and dedication to advocate for our you
+She will use her voice, resources,

 Tony is a Capella Clinical PSY-D student working on his internship with us.
 Tony received his BA in Religion from American Military University in 2006.
 He received an MDiv in Pastoral Counseling from Liberty University.
 Upon receiving his MDiv he completed a Masters in Counseling at Lindenwood University-Belleville, IL.
 Tony is a licensed